The Student Success Program

 - greater motivation and being more in control of their time

 - experience less stress, anxiety and feel less overwhelmed.

 When students feel successful, they usually put in more effort, try harder, enjoy what they do more and succeed at school.

 What are the steps involved to get started?

-Step 2 – arrange the initial student organising session (this can be in person or online via zoom) with the student and parent/s to discuss the student’s goals and objectives and what is important to them.
-We have developed an extensive questionnaire that we step through in order to get a clear picture of what the current challenges are whilst discussing both strengths and weaknesses of the student and the areas that need focus, assistance and attention.
+Step 2 – arrange the initial session (online via zoom) with the student and parent/s to discuss the student’s goals and objectives and what is important to them.
+We step through an extensive questionnaire that I have developed in order to get a clear picture of what the current challenges are whilst discussing both strengths and weaknesses of the student and the areas that need focus, assistance and attention.

 Following this session, you will be provided with a detailed student success plan which will identify the key areas of focus and recommendations for the student moving forward.

 Step 3 – discuss and review the student success plan.
 Depending upon the key focus points outlined in the plan, a tailored approach for the student success program will be discussed and agreed upon moving forward.